davidk/adafruit-raspberrypi-linux-pps/README.md

 # adafruit-raspberrypi-linux-pps

 Kernel image and modules with PPS-GPIO added.
 This will allow you to use PPS with NTP on a Raspberry Pi.

+This repository is used as a part of this [article](http://open.konspyre.org/blog/2012/10/18/raspberry-pi-time-server/), so check that out for help.

-Please see [this page](https://github.com/davidk/adafruit-raspberrypi-linux), branch: ppsgpio for the source this is based on.
+For source modifications, please see [this page](https://github.com/davidk/adafruit-raspberrypi-linux), branch: ppsgpio for the source this is based on.

 ## Installation